6 Tips to Reduce the Cost of Medical School Interviews

 Keep in touch with your current classmates and get to know other applicants.
 It’s very likely there are others in the same position as you who are also trying to cut down on expenses.
 Costs like taxis and accommodations can be shared to reduce your expenses—and you could make some life-long friends in the process!

-After your interview day is over, chances are many applicants are headed to the airport.
+After your interview day is over, chances are many applicants will head to the airport.
 If you can’t use public transportation, consider sharing an Uber, Lyft, or airport transfer with other applicants.
 This can help decrease the cost immensely.

 As you may already know (after all, you’re one yourself!), medical students are some of the most fascinating and determined people on the planet.
 Get to know the people applying to the same program as you to see how well you get along.
 Do you share the same values and interests, or is there something that’s just not clicking for you?
 Why are they interested in attending the medical school you’re both interviewing at?
 Which specialty do they think they want to pursue in the future?
 Why do they want to be a physician?